[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 spelled "Kerchner."
 All personal family records found in the Lehigh County

-branch of Kerchner descendants, after the 1768 Will of our progenitor, spelled
+branch of Kerchner descendants, after the 1768 Will and estate file of our

-the name Kerchner.
-Therefore, I am not 100% convinced of the misspelling
+as Kerchner.
+Therefore, I am not 100% convinced of the misspelling explanation,

-explanation, especially since allegedly another clan exists in Germany
+especially since allegedly another clan exists in Germany spelled our way.

 [Top Button]